By Laura Lewis, MD

 That despite our ability to treat a diseased heart, we have no cure for a broken one.

 We cannot fix a broken heart, but we should do all that we can to try and prevent it.
 I wish all women, men and families facing an unplanned pregnancy could hear the cries of regret from those who have walked before them.
 The physical, mental and emotional effects of abortion matter, whether it is 1% or 100% of patients affected.

 That a microscope, while magnifying an image, can actually dull our focus.
 A chromosome count cannot measure value.
 Prenatal testing cannot predict love or the impact and purpose of a life.

 That when it comes to unplanned pregnancy, we often fail our patients.
 That is my word for it, failure.
 Our patients come to us for guidance, education and unbiased help during the chaos of an unplanned pregnancy.
 Yet, in our society and in medical circles, abortion provision, accessibility and availability are given a greater platform and emphasis than supportive alternatives such as adoption and pregnancy care support.

 It is my hope there will be a change, in our society and in the medical profession.
 It is time for a new response to those facing an unplanned pregnancy, one where we look beyond the scientific process and we enter into a new conversation, one where all life is valued and protected.

-Dr. Laura Lewis is a family physician and executive director of CAPSS (Canadian Association of Pregnancy Support Services).
-CAPSS is dedicated to establishing, equipping and encouraging local pregnancy care centres.
+Dr. Laura Lewis is a family physician and executive director of Pregnancy Care Canada (PCC).
+PCC is dedicated to establishing, equipping and encouraging local pregnancy care centres.